mafzaal/AIE6-DeployPythonicRAG/README.md

 #### ❓ QUESTION #1:

 Why do we want to support streaming?
-What about streaming is important, or useful?
+What about streaming is important, or useful? **Answer:** We want to use streaming because improves user experience beause user can read the content as those generated and sent instead of waiting for all the contents generated.

 ### On Chat Start: